-(3) Any agency added by the General Assembly; and
+(3) Any agency added by the General Assembly.

-(4) Any agency added by the Sunset Committee by 6 affirmative votes.
+(4) Any agency added by the Committee by 6 affirmative votes.

 (c) The Committee may, by 6 affirmative votes, add agencies to, remove agencies from, or replace agencies on the Committee’s review schedule.

 (1) The continuance of the agency, as is; termination of the agency; termination of any program within the agency; the consolidation, merger, or transfer of the agency or of functions of the agency to another agency; or the termination of the agency unless certain conditions are met or modifications are made, by legislation or otherwise, within a specified period of time.

 (2) Budget appropriation limits for an agency.

-(3) In general or specific terms, legislation which the Committee considers necessary to carry out its decision as to whether or not an agency should be continued or terminated.
+(3) In general or specific terms, legislation which the Committee considers necessary to carry out its decision as to whether an agency should be continued or terminated.

 § 10215 Review schedules.